Maarif Education Signs Agreement to Acquire Ibn Khaldoun Education Company

 Dr. Husam Zaman, Vice Chairman of the Board of Directors of Maarif Education, and Mr. Thunayyan al Obaikan, CEO of IKEC, signed the agreement at a ceremony held in Digital City, Riyadh in the presence of Maarif and IKEC Executive Management teams.

-Commenting on the announcement, Eng.
-Ihab Osman, CEO of Maarif Education, said: "Today marks a transformative milestone for Maarif Education as we strategically expand our footprint by acquiring IKEC, building upon our five-decade legacy of shaping Saudi Arabia's educational landscape.
+Commenting on the announcement, Dr. Husam Zaman, Vice Chairman of the Board of Directors of Maarif Education, said: "Today marks a transformative milestone for Maarif Education as we strategically expand our footprint by acquiring IKEC, building upon our five-decade legacy of shaping Saudi Arabia's educational landscape.
 This investment will significantly expand Maarif's size and provide us with increased capacity, scale and margin enhancements, further cementing Maarif's growing presence in the Kingdom.
 By aligning with Vision 2030's objectives for the development of the education sector, we are committed to enhancing educational quality and accessibility, ensuring that we continue to empower future generations to thrive in an evolving world."

 Thunayyan al Obaikan, CEO of IKEC, commented: "This strategic acquisition by Maarif marks a pivotal moment for IKEC and we are proud to join its portfolio of renowned schools.
 Maarif's proven excellence in delivering high-quality education and its ambitions to further expand its network open new horizons for our schools and students.
 Together, we will harness Maarif's extensive resources and expertise to enhance our educational offerings, ensuring that every student receives the best possible learning experience.
 We are excited about the future and committed to our shared vision of empowering the next generation of leaders in Saudi Arabia in a nurturing and innovative environment."